 Baptism is celebrated during regular church services on All Saints Sunday (November), the Baptism of Jesus (January), Easter (March/April), and Pentecost (May).

 If you are interested in participating in this sacrament on behalf of your child, please contact Linda Willis, Director of Children and Family Services, to schedule a time for preparation.
-If you are an adult seeking baptism, please contact Sue Eaves, our Interim Rector.
+If you are an adult seeking baptism, please contact Bill Queen, our Interim Rector.